-The use of a private car, coach or mini bus must be included on the off-site Risk Assessment.
-If there are any road traffic accidents/incidents involving Stowe staff and pupils during a 'off site' trip, the Security Cabin and North Hall must be informed immediately and the School accident report forms must be filled out and submitted on return to site.
+The use of a private car, coach or mini bus must be included on the off-site risk assessment.
+If there are any road traffic accidents/incidents involving Stowe staff and pupils during an off-site trip, the Security Cabin and North Hall must be informed immediately and the School accident report forms must be filled out and submitted on return to site.